Vision 2025 loading now

 About the Green Events Code of Practice

-Development of the Code has been financially supported by the Purple Guide Grant Fund (managed by the EIF), the Association of Independent Festival’s (AIF), Festival Republic and Superstruct, and is supported by LIVE, the trade body for the UK music industry and the Local Authority Event Organisers Association (LAEOG).
+Development of the Code has been financially supported by; the Purple Guide Grant Fund (managed by the Events Industry Forum), the Association of Independent Festival’s (AIF), Festival Republic and Superstruct, and is supported by; LIVE, the trade body for the UK music industry, and the Local Authority Event Organisers Association (LAEOG).

 Download the Green Events Code (PDF)